gtips/reviung/README.md

 Soldering is divided into through-hole mounting version and surface mounting (SMD) version so that the soldering difficulty can be selected.

-- REVIUNG39 is regular version (SMD)
+- EVIUNG39 Mk-II and REVIUNG39 is regular version (SMD)
 - REVIUNG39S is simple version (through-hole)

 Both have the same key layout, design and size